rozek/node-red-http-endpoint-examples/README.md

 Import the [form processing example](examples/form-processing.json), "deploy" and use the included Postman collection to send a request to `{{BaseURL}}/form-processing`.
 The response sent back will contain several form variables and their values.

+Please keep in mind that all form input will be transmitted as text - boolean und numeric input may therefore first have to be converted into `boolean` and `number` values before being processed further

 ### File Uploads ###

 A common operation many servers provide is the upload of files.
 Node-RED supports file uploads out-of-the-box as part of their handling of POST requests.